jinhuiliang01/creative_coding_blog/posts/homework-6b.md

 3. Combine the passages and techniques I have chosen into a rudimentary rough draft for my AT2

-Dark background with "truth gems" (SVG polygons) that glow via envelope-controlled opacity.

-Each gem’s edges connect to others via faint lines (c2.js for physics-based connections).

-Interaction: Clicking a gem amplifies its light but dims neighbors (critique of "exclusive light").

 # Once I have my rough draft of my assignment 2, solicit some critical, constructive feedback from three colleagues.

 # Use these responses to devise a plan for the next phase of my AT2 project.